Update you browser

 .........

-Providing unparalleled access to globally recognised artists, designers, entrepreneurs and art world practitioners involved in the field of Virtual and Augmented Reality (VR/AR) and artificial intelligence (AI), this five-day course is led by John Slyce (Senior Tutor, RCA School of Humanities) and Daniel Birnbaum (Artistic Director, Acute Art).
+Providing unparalleled access to globally recognised artists, designers, entrepreneurs and art world practitioners involved in the field of Virtual and Augmented Reality (VR/AR) and artificial intelligence (AI), this three-day course is led by John Slyce (Senior Tutor, RCA School of Humanities) and Daniel Birnbaum (Artistic Director, Acute Art).

-World-leading speakers will deliver each session, with site visits across London to map the production and reception of 21st century VR/AR/AI art.
-Confirmed guest contributors you will interact with in-person or online on the 2023 programme include:
+World-leading speakers will deliver each session, with site visits across London to map the production and reception of 21st century VR/AR art.

 Disclaimer: The list of contributors is subject to change depending on availability.

-This course marks the first collaboration between the world's leading university for Art and Design, the RCA and preeminent producer and platform for VR in an art context, Acute Art.
+These individuals will share how they are engaging with, exhibiting, collecting, negotiating and understanding the impact of these new technologies on the art world ecosystem.
+This marks the second iteration of the collaboration between the world's leading university for Art and Design, the RCA and preeminent producer and platform for VR in an art context, Acute Art.

 About the course